 Buying a house is a big step, and it’s also a big commitment.
 Whether you’re looking to buy a starter home or a vacation property, you’ll need to save up for a down payment.
 (In the U.S., the amount you pay upfront for a home is usually between 3% and 10% of the home’s total value.)
 If you have bad credit, you may have to put more money down, but there is still a way for you to own a home.

-- How long it will take to save
+- How long will it take to save?

 Saving for a down payment is one of the biggest challenges for first-time homebuyers.
 How long it takes to save for a down payment will depend on two major factors: how much money you can save each month and how much of your savings you can use for the down payment.
 As a general rule of thumb, you should aim to save at least 20 percent of the purchase price of a home, which may take between 3 and 5 years, depending on how much money you can put away each month.
 Remember to budget for other costs too, like hiring a moving company to move all of your belongings to your new home.
 If you’re young and this is your first home, you probably don’t have that much to move, so you can get away with packing everything into a car, but if you have your own family or a lot of furniture from a previous house, moving costs can mount up.
 Put some money aside specifically for hiring a moving company, or you’ll be caught out on moving day!

 - Apply from the government